1981 Spanish coup attempt: In popular culture

+In 2009, TVE made the event into a two-part television mini-series titled 23-F: El día más difícil del Rey.
+In 2011, it was made into a motion picture by Warner Bros. entitled 17 Hours.
+Episode 235 of the TVE series Cuéntame cómo pasó, titled "Larga noche de transitores y teléfonos" and aired on 10 January 2013 in the series' 14th season, featured a dramatization of the coup events and how they affected the series's protagonist family.
+The event was also written in 2009 as a novel by Javier Cercas that was titled The Anatomy of a Moment, which was turned in 2025 into a four-part television mini-series with the same name.

+The event also appears as a background element in the plot of some fictional media.
+In the Spanish comedy films Los liantes (1981) and Todos al suelo (1982), both starring Fernando Esteso and Andres Pajares, there is a scene which takes place inside a church were the characters overhear a radio broadcasting the events taking place (including the gunshots) in the Congress during the attempted coup.

 Alternative theories

-The bloodless yet apparently chaotic unravelling of the coup, the plethora of unanswered questions as to its unfolding, the staunch monarchist allegiance of two main conspirators (Armada and Milans del Bosch), and the King's lengthy absence before he finally made a late-night public television address have fueled skepticism and conspiracy theories during the Campamento trial and have remained active ever since.
+The coup has caused a plethora of unanswered questions as to its unfolding, the monarchist allegiance of two main conspirators (Armada and Milans del Bosch), and the King's lengthy absence before he finally made a late-night public television address have fueled skepticism and conspiracy theories during the Campamento trial and have remained active ever since.

 These theories cast doubt on the sincerity of the King's defense of democracy and qualify the coup as an example of coercive realpolitik taken to the next level.
 In essence, this version of events alleges that the coup itself was orchestrated by the Spanish Secret Services in connivance with the King and the Royal House as well as representatives of the major political parties and mainstream media, among others.
 The plot's centerpiece and apparent motivation was the so-called Operation Armada, a "soft" coup modeled after Operation De Gaulle and aimed at a national-unity government headed by Armada himself, consisting of an array of ministers from all the main political parties.
 The first objective was to oust Prime Minister Suárez, who had been criticized relentlessly by the media and the political elite for months and was rumoured to have even lost the King's good graces, partly due to Suárez's ambitious reformist agenda which had, conceivably, gone off-script.
 The second objective of the purported "soft" coup was a consequence of the former: to hurry still-toddling Spanish public institutions into fulfilling the convergence criteria the nation was being groomed for, namely NATO and EEC membership and the consolidation of an effectively bipartisan and ideologically moderate parliamentary monarchy.
 According to the rationale behind the theory, this objective required both purging the armed forces of its most reactionary elements and frightening the common voter into accepting the monarchy and the two-party system as the institutional "default position".